graboskyc/Pack59Den6/Pack59Den6/docs/faq.md

+---
-# Frequently Asked Questions
+welcometitle: Frequently Asked Questions

-Below you will find a list of frequently asked questions, broken out by the Basics, Bobcat-specific, and finally FAQs related to events and activities.
+welcometext: Below you will find a list of frequently asked questions, broken out by the Basics, Bobcat-specific, and finally FAQs related to events and activities.
+hidecalendar: True
+---

 <article class="container-fluid" data-theme="light">
     <header><h2>The Basics FAQ</h2></header>